Making a DIY circular LED matrix

 The rings for the front were given to us already laser cut, but here are the files for anyone following along at home (from this fablab github repo).
 Use the last plywood plate to cut out the ring segments.

-Use some wood glue to glue the parts together and you should have two rings and one big circle with markings on one side for the LEDs (sadly we forgot to take pictures of this and the next few steps).
+Use some wood glue or just duct tape to glue the parts together and you should have two rings and one big circle with markings on one side for the LEDs (you might be able to guess wether we used wood glue or duct tape…)

 Step 2: Adding the walls